 Many small business owners believe that cyber-attacks will never happen to them.
 And, to be sure, it’s still unlikely that any given SMB will be compromised – we’re not trying to be alarmist.
 But the threat against small businesses is growing, and the consequences are monumental.

 Cybercrime costs individuals and businesses trillions of dollars each year, but the focus has shifted heavily towards small businesses.
-Verizon’s 2018 report on Data Breach Investigations estimates that 58% of all cyber attacks occur against businesses with fewer than 250 employees.
+Verizon’s 2020 report on Data Breach Investigations estimates that 28% of all cyber attacks occur against small businesses with fewer than 1000 employees.
 Why?
 Small businesses are less apt to allocate a large budget to their cybersecurity, and the potential payoff is still large with many SMBs.
 So let’s look at how criminals are targeting businesses and some ways that you can protect your small business from a cyber attack.

 To protect your small business from cyber attacks, first understand the different ways they can affect a business.
 We typically only hear about cyber attacks on big businesses like Target, Sony, and Equifax, to name a few.
 But don’t let that mean that smaller businesses should let their guard down.
 The vast majority of cyber attacks still come against small businesses.
 And they occur, they are often utterly devastating.
 Research into cybersecurity by the Better Business Bureau suggests that more than half of all cyber attacks cost businesses over half a million dollars.
 And only 35% of businesses believe that they could survive a full cyber attack.